 - Buyer Payment Playbook — credits, 2-1, permanent buydowns.

-- Cost Shock — HOA/insurance transparency and condo financeability.
+- Insurance & HOA Shock Playbook — HOA/insurance transparency and condo financeability.

 - Appraisal Strategy & Fall-Through Prevention — underwriting controls and checklist discipline.

-- Investor Exit & Estates — special persona flows with two-path memos.
+- Investor Exit Wave & Estates Playbook — special persona flows with two-path memos.

 20) Case Briefs (Ops Wins Across the Front Range)